mgutz/dat/README.md

 *   Multiple Runners - use `sqlx` or `database/sql`

 *   Performant

-    -   `dat` interpolates queries locally before sending to server.
+    -   `dat` can interpolates queries locally before sending to server which can speed things up.
     -   ordinal placeholder logic has been optimized to be almost as fast as `?` placeholders